-Similar to the work by Buitelaar, et al. [6], we linguistically ground a conceptual-model instance, turning an ontological specification into an extraction ontology.
-Each object set has a data frame [7], which is an abstract data type augmented with linguistic recognizers that specify textual patterns for recognizing instance values, applicable operators, and operator parameters.
+Similar to the work by Buitelaar, et al. [4], we linguistically ground a conceptualmodel instance, turning an ontological specification into an extraction ontology.
+Each object set has a data frame [5], which is an abstract data type augmented with linguistic recognizers that specify textual patterns for recognizing instance values, applicable operators, and operator parameters.
 Figure 2 shows part of the data frames for the object sets Price and Make.
 Although any kind of textual pattern recognizer is in principle possible, our implementation supports regular expressions as exemplified in Price and lexicons as exemplified in Make, or combinations of regular expressions and lexicons.
-Each relationship set may also have a data-frame recognizers for each of their connected object sets.
-In addition, relationship sets may be prepopulated with a fixed set of relationships that can provide additional context to aid in linguistic grounding.
+Each relationship set may also have a data-frame recognizer.
+Relationship-set recognizers reference and depend on data-frame recognizers for each of their connected object sets.
+In addition, relationship sets may be prepopulated with with a fixed set of relationships that can provide additional context to aid in linguistic grounding.
 Thus, in Figure 1, the Make "Honda" would be additional context information for Model "Accord" in the Car Ad ontology.